 16.1-05-03.
-SECRETARY OF STATE AND COUNTY AUDITORS TO DISTRIBUTE ELECTION INFORMATION - COUNTY AUDITOR TO PROVIDE INSTRUCTION.)
+SECRETARY OF STATE AND COUNTY AUDITORS TO DISTRIBUTE ELECTION INFORMATION - COUNTY AUDITOR TO PROVIDE INSTRUCTION.

-- Not less than thirty days before any primary, general, or special election, the secretary of state shall provide an instruction manual approved by the attorney general, which in layman's terms presents in detail the responsibilities of each election official.
-The secretary of state shall forward sufficient copies of this manual to each county auditor who shall distribute them to each member of all the election boards in the county. - 2.
-Not more than eight days nor less than three days before each primary, general, or special statewide or legislative district election, each county auditor or his designated representative shall conduct a course on election laws and election procedures for all members of each election board in the county.
-The course shall be conducted at such place or places throughout the county as the county Attendance at the course is auditor deems necessary. mandatory, and the auditor shall notify the members of the election boards of the time and place of the course.
+- 1. Not less than thirty days before any primary, general, or special election, the secretary of state shall provide an instruction manual approved by the attorney general, which in layman's terms presents in detail the responsibilities of each election official.
+The secretary of state shall forward sufficient copies of this manual to each county auditor who shall distribute them to each member of all the election boards in the county. - Not more than eight days nor less than three days before each primary, general, or special statewide or legislative district election, each county auditor or his designated representative shall conduct a course on election laws and election procedures for all members of each election board in the county.
+The course shall be conducted at such place or places throughout the county as the county auditor deems necessary.
+Attendance at the course is mandatory for members of the election board and optional for poll clerks at the discretion of the board of county commissioners of each county, and the auditor shall notify the members of the election boards, and poll clerks if applicable, of the time and place of the course.
 The county auditor shall also notify the state's attorney of the time and place of the course.
 The state's attorney shall attend all sessions of the course to give advice on election laws.
-On the date of such course or courses, the county auditor may deliver to all election inspectors at such meeting the official ballots, suitable manila envelopes, and all other materials as provided in chapter 16.1-06.
-Each person attending the course or courses provided for herein shall be compensated as hereinafter provided.
+On the date of such course or courses, the county auditor may deliver to all election inspectors such meeting the official ballots, suitable manila envelopes, and all other materials as provided in chapter Each person attending the course or courses 16.1-06. provided for herein shall be compensated as hereinafter provided.
+Poll clerks attending the course at the discretion of the board of county commissioners shall be reimbursed for expenses and mileage and compensated for performance of election duties as are members of election boards pursuant to 16.1-05-05.

 16.1-05-04.
-DUTIES OF THE MEMBERS OF THE ELECTION BOARD DURING POLLING HOURS.)
+DUTIES OF THE MEMBERS OF THE ELECTION BOARD DURING POLLING HOURS.